 On February 2, 2014 one of Duke Energy's coal ash dumps burst, emptying 39,000 tons of toxic sludge into the Dan River, coating the riverbed for 70 miles downstream.
 The public was not notified for over 24 hours.
-For the preceding year, Governor McCrory's administration blocked NC environmentalists from
+For the preceding year, the administration of former Governor McCrory had blocked NC coal ash sites.
+19,046 children in NC live near coal ash sites.